brainstormforce/wp-themes-plugins-stats/readme.txt

 These shortcodes can be added in any page builder including, Elementor, Beaver Builder, etc.
 You can use the shortcode multiple times on a page.

+== Screenshots ==
+1. Global settings under 'General' tab
+2. Getting Started help under 'Shortcodes' tab
+3. All available shortcodes are listed under 'Shortcodes' tab
+4. List of shortcodes and their outputs for theme
+5. List of shortcodes and their outputs for plugin
+6. See how to get theme/plugin slug/author name and use it with shortcode

+== Changelog ==

 == Version 1.0.0 ==
 * Initial release